Today, I have something really incredible to share…

 A survival multi-tool is another key survival tool to pack.

-The pliers are the biggest difference between what a multi-tool can do and what a survival knife cannot.
+The pliers are the biggest difference between a multi-tool vs survival knife.

 These survival pliers allow you to perform many functions that would be impossible with a knife alone.